Glazed Country Pork Ribs

 - 1 bay leaf

 - Place ribs on a rack in a foil-line shallow roasting pan; sprinkle with 3/4 teaspoon salt and 1/8 teaspoon pepper.
 Bake, uncovered, at 400° for 30 minutes.
 Turn ribs.
 Reduce temperature to 350°; bake 30 minutes longer.

-- Meanwhile, in a saucepan, combine the orange juice, lemon juice, brown sugar, garlic powder, lemon peel, ginger, cloves, bay leaf and remaining salt and pepper; bring to a boil.
+- Meanwhile, in a saucepan, combine the orange juice, lemon juice, brown sugar, garlic powder, lemon zest, ginger, cloves, bay leaf and remaining salt and pepper; bring to a boil.
 Reduce heat; simmer, uncovered, for 15 minutes.
 Discard bay leaf.

 - Remove ribs from rack; drain drippings.
 Return ribs to pan; brush with sauce.
 Bake, uncovered, for 45-60 minutes or until tender, turning and basting often.
-Yield: 4 servings.